OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Look for sandals with an EVA footbed, as they provide cushioning and support to your feet [1].

-They should have a breathable upper that allows air to circulate around your feet, preventing sweat and moisture build-up.
+Your hiking sandals should feature a breathable upper to ensure good air circulation around your feet, which helps prevent sweat and moisture accumulation.

-From all the models we tested, the Chaco Z Cloud Sandal and the Chaco Z/1 Classic proved to be extremely comfortable, both for hikes and everyday wear.
+Among all the models we evaluated, the Chaco Z Cloud Sandal and the Chaco Z/1 Classic stood out for their exceptional comfort, suitable for both hiking and daily use.

 7. Closure System